redmod-team/profit/CONCEPT.md

 * extensibility: should be able to add runs afterwards
 * cluster: should interact with qsub and qstat
 * must be able to restart and continue runs!
+* user should specify number and type of output quantities

 * Backends UQ
   * chaospy PCE